Founder & Lead Editor

 Best For: Daily miles, long recovery runs, challenging tempo efforts, uptempo workouts

-Key Strengths: Exceptionally comfortable and responsive cushioning, secure and breathable upper, remarkable versatility across paces
+Key Strengths: Exceptionally cushioned and responsive ride, secure and breathable upper, remarkable versatility across paces

 Notable Limitations: Substantial weight (~10 oz), high price point ($200), difficult to reach top-end sprinting speeds